Form 941

 You can file Form 941 electronically through the IRS e-File system or mail in a paper form.
 Filing on time helps avoid penalties and keeps your tax records in good standing.

 Visit the IRS website for official filing instructions.
-Or, sign up for Homebase and let us handle it all!
+Or, sign up for Homebase Payroll and let us handle all your payroll forms!

-What happens if you don’t file on time?
+What happens if you don’t file Form 941 on time?

 Missing the Form 941 deadline can lead to penalties and interest charges.
 The IRS charges 5% of the unpaid monthly tax, up to 25% of the total due.
 If your payment is late, you could also face an additional 0.5% monthly penalty on the unpaid tax.